alexle/alexle.github.com/posts/first-marathon.markdown

 > Pain is temporary.
 It may last a minute, or an hour, or a day, or a year, but eventually it will subside and something else will take its place.
 If I quit, however, it lasts forever.

 I decided that if I couldn't do this for myself, then at least I could finish for my family and others.
-Also, there was no way in hell I was going to let this pain last forever.
+Also, there was no way in hell I was letting this pain last forever.

 ##Miles 14-24##